A-MAIN/Open-Greek-SinginDataset/README.md

 anything outside of the above usage falls under the following license:

-the Open-Greek-SinginDataset is licensed under CC BY-SA 4.0
+the Open-Greek-SinginDataset is licensed under CC BY-NC-SA 4.0